 Erik Brynjolfsson is the Schussel Family Professor of Management Science, a Professor of Information Technology, and the Director of the MIT Center for Digital Business at the MIT Sloan School of Management.
 Brynjolfsson explores how advances in information technology contribute to business performance and organizational change.
 He directs the MIT Center for Digital Business, a research initiative that analyzes the business uses of the Internet and other digital Technologies.
 His projects include a study of information worker productivity, a valuation method for intangible organizational capital, calibration of increased product variety online (a.k.a. the “long tail”), and an analysis of optimal pricing strategies for digital goods.
 In a related work, Brynjolfsson is assessing how investments in computers and networks alter economic growth, industry structure, and labor demand.
-Brynjolfsson holds an AB in applied mathematics from Harvard College, an SM in decision sciences from Harvard University, and a PhD in managerial economics from MIT.
+Brynjolfsson holds an AB in applied mathematics from Harvard College, an MS in decision sciences from Harvard University, and a PhD in managerial economics from MIT.

 At many stages in human history, rapid and far-reaching technological change has prompted social upheaval and the need for an overhaul of political and social systems.
 We are now in the midst of one such stage, according to Erik Brynjolfsson.
 Machine learning has taken artificial intelligence (AI) to a new level, one in which machines can learn complicated tasks on their own rather than relying on human programmers.
 The impact on society has only just begun, with humans being displaced in industries across the board – even technology jobs are under threat due to devices’ ability to program themselves.
 The second wave of the second machine age, as Brynjolfsson calls it, poses a dilemma for policymakers: if the old model based on a general availability of work at all skill levels is quickly becoming antiquated, what will replace it?